joj-macho/Pygame-Playground/block-eater-game-v1/README.md

 ### How to Play

-1. **Directional Movement**: Use the arrow keys or wsad (up / w, down / s, left / a, right / d) to move the player block in the desired direction.
+1. **Directional Movement**: Use the arrow keys or WASD (up / w, down / s, left / a, right / d) to move the player block in the desired direction.
 2. **Consuming Food**: Move the player block to collide with the spawned food blocks to consume them.
 3. **Scoring**: The game has a simple scoring system, eating a food item increments your score by 1.
 Players can aim to consume as many food blocks as possible.

 ### Game Output

 - When you run the game, it will display a window containing the block eater game.
-- The player-controlled block will be present on the screen, and you can move it using the arrow keys or wsad keys.
+- The player-controlled block will be present on the screen, and you can move it using the arrow keys or WASD keys.
 - Food blocks will spawn at random intervals.
 - The goal is to move the player block to consume the spawned food blocks.
 - Continuous gameplay allows for prolonged engagement.